Sessions cracks down on leaks

 CNN has learned that the announcement has been in the works for some time and will now most likely happen in the next week.

-The impending announcement from the Justice Department on leaks, first reported by The Washington Post, deepen the intrigue surrounding a possible detente between Trump and Sessions.
+The impending announcement from the Justice Department on leaks, first reported by The Washington Post, deepens the intrigue surrounding a possible detente between Trump and Sessions.

 Hours after attacking Sessions for failing to investigate former 2016 Democratic nominee Hillary Clinton, the President appeared to make a second demand of his attorney general Tuesday, calling on him to crack down on "leaks" from various intelligence agencies.